 - In a large bowl whisk together the flour, sugar, baking powder, and salt, until well combined.

 - Add the pieces of cold butter into the dry ingredients.
 Cut the butter into the dough using a pastry cutter or a fork until the texture or coarse meal.
-Toss your blueberries throughout the mixture at this point.

 - Lightly whisk together the heavy cream (or half and half or buttermilk), the egg, lemon zest, and lemon juice together.
 Add the wet ingredients into the bowl with the dry ingredients and stir just until combined.
 Do not over-mix.